korenscript/Immortal/README.md

 ## How this script works?

 When you launch Immortal.bat, the first thing that you are going to experience is UAC promt.
 That is because this script need a administrator privileges to change and remove important files.
 Without these rights, the script would not do much.
 Then the script will show you the main menu with all stages (in other words levels) which you can try.
-Meanwhile, the script already dropped some of its files in "C:\Immortal" directory and it created bunch of registry files in "HKEY_LOCAL_MACHINE\SOFTWARE\Immortal".
+Meanwhile, the script already dropped some of its files in `C:\Immortal` directory and it created bunch of registry files in `HKEY_LOCAL_MACHINE\SOFTWARE\Immortal`.
 These files are very important for the script functionality.
 Also, it chnage the registry value "Shell" in order to start up along with explorer.exe.

 ## Levels